YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 model.save('model.h5')
 ```

-With default `batch_size=32`, the model was trained in 10 epoches, and the training and validation losses are visualized here:
+With default `batch_size=32`, the model was trained in 10 epochs, and the training and validation losses are visualized here:

 ![alt text][image9]

-The low prediction errors on both training and validaiton sets imply that the model is neither underfitting nor overfitting.
+The low prediction errors on both training and validation sets imply that the model is neither underfitting nor overfitting.

 Finally, the trained model was tested in the simulator by executing
 ```python